-Charles Coe (MCC Poetry Fellow ’96) is an active contributor to the literary community and has worked with us at the MCC since 1997.
+Charles Coe (MCC Poetry Fellow ’96) is an active contributor to the literary community and worked with us at the MCC 1997-2015.
 So we were thrilled to ask Charles a few questions about his “other life” – and his new poetry collection All Sins Forgiven: Poems for My Parents.

 ArtSake: Did the central idea of your collection – poems for your parents – steer you writing?
 Or did the theme emerge from the direction of your poems were already taking?